Starring: Keifer Sutherland, Donald Sutherland, Michael Wincott, Demi Moore

 And even though Donald was born and raised in Canada (like Kiefer and co-stars Michael Wincott and Aaron Poole), he acquired a hint of an English accent from a decade in London – and it gives him this air of refinement.

 Kiefer gives you a huge f*cking performance bursting out of a man who is fighting back everything inside of him.
-He was already a standout back when he did Young Guns, but now he brings this well-worn feel to all of his scenes.
-The role of John Henry needed someone who could pack a ton of emotion into silence, and Kiefer did the thing.
+He was already a standout back when he did Young Guns, but now he brings this well-worn feel to the character of John Henry.
+The role needed someone who could pack a ton of emotion into silence, and Kiefer did the thing.

 There’s a scene where John Henry takes an absolutely brutal beating without once defending himself, coming out of it bloodied and almost unconscious yet somehow radiating strength.
 It’s really something to behold.